Piccadilly Gardens: 2000s redevelopment

+The Piccadilly Gardens area is frequently criticised as being a haven for drug users, and there have been media reports of spice being openly traded and consumed in public there.

 2021 design competition

 In response to ongoing problems with antisocial behaviour and the public response to the 2003 landscaping, Manchester City Council announced a fresh urban design competition to redesign Piccadilly Gardens once again.
 The council has stated that the aim of the £25 million project will be to create a "world class" public space with a "uniquely Mancunian" identity.
 It is planned that the winning bid will be announced in spring 2023.